On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Abstract

 \section{Abstract}

-In this paper, we present algorithms for the top-$k$ nearest neighbor searching where the input points are exact and the query point is uncertain under the $L_1$ metric in the plane.
-The uncertain query point is represented by a discrete probability distribution function, and the goal is to efficiently return the top-$k$ expected nearest neighbors, which have the smallest expected distances to the query point.
-Given a set of $n$ exact points in the plane, we build an $O(n\log n\log\log n)$-size data structure in $O(n\log n \log\log n)$ time, such that for any uncertain query point with $m$ possible locations and any integer $k$ with $1\leq k\leq n$, the top-$k$ expected nearest neighbors can be found in $O(m\log m+(k+m)\log^2 n)$ time.
-Even for the special case where $k=1$, our result is better than the previously best method (in PODS 2012), which requires $O(n\log^2 n)$ preprocessing time, $O(n\log^2 n)$ space, and $O(m^2\log^3 n)$ query time.
-In addition, for the one-dimensional version of this problem, our approach can build an $O(n)$-size data structure in $O(n\log n)$ time that can support $O(\min\{k,\log m\}\cdot m+k+\log n)$ time queries and the query time can be reduced to $O(k+m+\log n)$ time if the locations of $Q$ are given sorted.
-In fact, the problem is equivalent to the aggregate or group nearest neighbor searching with the weighted \textsc{Sum} as the aggregate distance function operator.
+In this paper, we study top-$k$ aggregate (or group) nearest neighbor queries using the weighted \sumop\ operator under the $L_1$ metric in the plane.
+Given a set $P$ of $n$ points, for any query consisting of a set $Q$ of $m$ weighted points and an integer $k$, $ 1 \le k \le n$, the top-$k$ aggregate nearest neighbor query asks for the $k$ points of $P$ whose {\em aggregate distances} to $Q$ are the smallest, where the aggregate distance of each point $p$ of $P$ to $Q$ is the sum of the weighted distances from $p$ to all points of $Q$.
+We build an $O(n\log n\log\log n)$-size data structure in $O(n\log n \log\log n)$ time, such that each top-$k$ query can be answered in $O(m\log m+(k+m)\log^2 n)$ time.
+We also obtain other results with trade-off between preprocessing and query.
+Even for the special case where $k=1$, our results are better than the previously best method (in PODS 2012), which requires $O(n\log^2 n)$ preprocessing time, $O(n\log^2 n)$ space, and $O(m^2\log^3 n)$ query time.
+In addition, for the one-dimensional version of this problem, our approach can build an $O(n)$-size data structure in $O(n\log n)$ time that can support $O(\min\{k,\log m\}\cdot m+k+\log n)$ time queries.
+Further, we extend our techniques to the top-$k$ aggregate {\em farthest} neighbor queries, with the same bounds.